jnk0le/random/pipeline cycle test/README.md

 ### overall

-`nop` instructions can be tripple issued even as `.w` opcode with 2 ALU instructions provided that there is sufficient fetch bandwidth (e.g. 2x `.n` ALU instructions and one `nop.w` used for padding)
+`nop` instructions can be tripple issued even as `.w` opcode with 2 other (e.g ALU) instructions provided that there is sufficient fetch bandwidth (e.g. 2x `.n` ALU instructions and one `nop.w` used for padding)

 ### load/store